-- Tacrolimus, ciclosporin or mycophenolate mofetil – which are used to stop your body rejecting transplanted organs;
+- Tacrolimus, ciclosporin or mycophenolate mofetil, which are used to prevent your body from rejecting transplanted organs;

 Where can you buy Zovirax acyclovir?

-You can buy Zovirax acyclovir from any pharmacy, wherever is most convenient for you, you can purchase it online and have it delivered to your home, office or local pharmacy or you can buy it from your local pharmacy.
+You can buy Zovirax acyclovir from any pharmacy, wherever is most convenient for you.
+You can purchase it online and have it delivered to your home, office or local pharmacy, or you can buy it directly from your local pharmacy.

 Can I get Zovirax acyclovir without a prescription?

-In tablet or liquid form you can only buy Zovirax acyclovir with a prescription from a doctor.
+You can only buy Zovirax acyclovir in tablet or liquid form with a prescription from a doctor.
 You will need to consult a doctor to check that the medication is suitable and the best option for you.